SADLY GRIM (ORIGINAL) IS NOW OUT OF PRINT AND IS LEFT ON THE SITE AS REFERENCE

 Grim is a not-for-profit (costs only) retro grunge styled, hand-made (where possible), xeroxed dark art zine with a strong bias toward dark imagery and texts.
 Grim was inspired by indie street publications of the 70’s and 80’s, most notably band flyers like those from Sniffin’ Glue, Ramones and Siouxsie and the Banshees.
 This form of rough reproduction fits my work perfectly and serves to enhance the mysterious and, in part, the enigmatic nature of the images and texts.
 So, Grim together with my style of art are a perfect fit I wish I’d thought of this years ago!

 Seeing my work through ‘cut and paste’, scissors and glue methods together with the use of found materials is very exciting for me and results in something visually interesting.
-Grim isn’t about any meaningful allegory, instead it is intended to be something relatively quick to put together and interesting to look at; no more, no less.
+Grim isn’t about any meaningful allegory, instead it is intended to be something relatively quick to put together and engaging to browse through; it’s also about being able to touch and hold something tangible rather than the (almost) ephemeral nature of digital images which languish on our hard drives and rarely looked at.
+This is why I make Grim.

 Money is not my motivation and as long as my printing and delivery costs are met I’m happy.
 It’s all a bit of an experiment so I’ve no idea if any of you will want Grim but I’ve only a limited number ready to go right now but because they’re so easy and quick to make I’ll have new stock ready in a couple of days if I need to.